 Which Probiotic Product Does iHeartDogs Recommend?

-The team at iHeartDogs was fortunate enough to collaborate with Project Paws® on the creation of a supplement called Pronine™ Flora, which is a 4-in-1 product containing probiotics, prebiotics, digestive enzymes, and digestive herbs.
-With 5 billion CFU from 3 different probiotic strains, we believe this product to be the most balanced and complete canine probiotic formula available.
+The team at iHeartDogs created an innovative 3-in-1 probiotic for dogs containing probiotics, prebiotics, and digestive enzymes.
+With 3 billion CFU from 3 different probiotic strains, we believe this product to be the most balanced and complete canine probiotic formula available.

 Whatever product you choose, we hope this information was helpful, and trust that you have your dog’s best in mind.
 Always consult your veterinarian and do your own research before choosing any product for your precious pup.